If you’re transitioning from being an employee to a freelancer or small business owner, it can be tempting to put off certain financial matters.

 When you look at your bank balance it can be hard to visualise your business cash flow and expenses in relation to whatever amount is available for you to spend.
 Our brains have trouble separating one dollar from the next, so when you look at one big sum you might see a nice overseas holiday instead of your tax bill, GST, and superannuation.

-Setting up a separate business account for all of your business transactions makes it much easier to see if you really
+Setting up a separate business account for all of your business transactions makes it much easier to see if you really can afford that trip to Bali once tax, GST and superannuation have been paid.

 For employees, superannuation is part of a “set and forget” mindset.
 Their employers handle super and it gradually grows bigger without the employee having any major input.
 Freelancers and sole traders don’t have this luxury as superannuation becomes their direct responsibility.
 Thus, too many retire with just half the superannuation of their employee friends.